yvvki/bunup/docs/typescript-library-starter.md

 ```

 This will:
 1. Prompt you for a new version (patch, minor, or major)
 2. Update package.json version
 3. Create a Git tag
 4. Push changes and tag to GitHub

 The GitHub Actions workflow will automatically:
 1. Build the package
-2. Generate a GitHub release with beautiful, comprehensive release notes (changelog) based on your commit history
+2. Generate a GitHub release with changelog
 3. Publish to npm with provenance

 Happy coding!